dilenDev/dilenDev/README.md

 ### Info
-- 🌱 I’m currently learning Flutter Mobile Development
+- 🌱 I’m currently learning Mobile Development
 - 👯 I’m looking to collaborate on Entry level Development and Designing Projects
 - 🤔 I’m looking for help with Seeking a meaningful role to begin a career in Mobile Development
 - ⚡ Fun fact: Programming Level - Intermediate